-A MacGuffin (a.k.a.
-McGuffin or maguffin) is a term for a motivating element in a story that is used to drive the plot.
-It serves no further purpose.
-It won't pop up again later, it won't explain the ending, it won't do anything except possibly distract you while you try to figure out its significance.
+"MacGuffin" (a.k.a.
+McGuffin or maguffin) is a term for an object or element in a story that drives the plot, but serves no further purpose.
+It won't pop up again later, it won't explain the ending, and it won't do anything except possibly distract you while you try to figure out its significance.
 It usually takes the form of a mysterious artifact, package, or weapon that everyone in the story is chasing, though in some cases it won't even be shown.

-- Is the nature of the item interchangeable?
-If it is an object of great value which is important because of said value, rather than any properties of the item itself, there is little difference between a diamond, priceless painting, or exotic statue; the quest surrounding it would differ only trivially.
-The plans surrounding its theft would be largely the same, the mission to transport it to a specific place would be largely the same, the investigation to locate it would be the same, etc. Imagine when reading the script, replace the name of the item and ask if the story is all that different.note
+- Is the nature of the item or the item itself interchangeable?
+If the item is of great value - and is desirable or important solely because of that value, rather than any properties of the item itself - there is little difference between a diamond, a priceless painting, or an exotic statue, as the objectives surrounding it would differ only trivially: The plans surrounding its theft would be largely the same, the mission to transport it to a specific place would be largely the same, and the investigation to locate it would be the same.
+When reading the story or script, replace the name of the item and ask if the story is all that different.note

 - Is the nature of the item irrelevant to the plot?
 All MacGuffins have some extraordinary value, whether it be monetary, prestige, historical significance, supernatural power, or forgotten knowledge.
-These things are often, but not always, explained in detail within the story so that the audience understands the desire.
-But these elements are not vital to build the plot; any usefulness from having the item is either nonexistent (often due to No MacGuffin, No Winner) or relegated to the coda of the story and the plot and the desire for the item is over.
-In other words, if whatever function the MacGuffin may have is actually relevant to the plot (such as a magic sword being used to cut something that is normally uncuttable), it is technically not a true MacGuffin (contrast MockGuffin, for when an object that isn't really a MacGuffin is mistaken for one).
+These things are often, but not always, explained in detail within the story so that the audience understands the characters' desire for the item.
+These elements, however, are not vital to build the plot; any narrative usefulness from having the item is either nonexistent (often due to No MacGuffin, No Winner) or relegated to the coda of the story, when the plot and the desire for the item is over.
+In other words, if whatever function the item may have is actually relevant to the plot (such as a magic sword being used to cut something that is normally uncuttable), it is not a true MacGuffin (contrast MockGuffin, for when an object that isn't really a MacGuffin is mistaken for one).

 If it passes both of these criteria, then congratulations - it's a MacGuffin!

 A common MacGuffin story setup can be summarized as "Quickly!
 We must find X before they do!".
 While a MacGuffin is technically a kind of Plot Device, that term actually encompases much more, referring to anything that motivates a character to get from point A to point B and beyond (an important distinction to make): This could be as simple as an invitation to the party; the invitation gets the plot going but is not the goal of the characters.
 Compare Magnetic Plot Device, which is an explanation of why the characters are getting into repeated adventures.

-In academic circles, this is sometimes called the Golden Fleece, after the artifact from the myth of Jason and the Argonauts.
+In academic circles, MacGuffins are sometimes called the Golden Fleece, after the artifact from the myth of Jason and the Argonauts.
 The Fleece was first mentioned by the Greek poet Simonides, which makes this trope Older Than Feudalism.

-- Accidentally Broke the MacGuffin: When someone breaks the MacGuffin when he needed it.note
+- Accidentally Broke the MacGuffin: When someone breaks the MacGuffin when they needed it.note

 - Artifact of Attraction: If the object itself is inherently irresistible.